isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 [click]

-- ...but it’s most often compiled to Erlang to run on the BEAM virtual machine
+- ...but, on the backend, it’s most often compiled to Erlang to run on the BEAM virtual machine
 - The BEAM is an incredible piece of technology designed to power global systems like comms networks, and Gleam can take full advantage of that to go planet scale
 -->